Quick Answer

 - Automated Customer Account Transfer Service (ACATS): the receiving firm initiates, but the carrying firm controls the clock.

-- An investment objective change is a material event, not a clerical update: it triggers a suitability re-evaluation of existing positions and future recommendations.
+- An investment objective change is a material event, not a clerical update: it governs future recommendations.
+It creates no blanket duty to review every existing position, though an explicit hold recommendation must still meet the applicable standard.

 - A tax-free-exchange annuity swap is not an ACATS transfer.